cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ## [1] 27541    30
 ## [1] 3
 ```
-For whatever reason there are 3 genes appearing 3 times in this gene expression matrix.
+For whatever reason there are 3 genes appearing more than once in this gene expression matrix.
 I have no idea why.
-It should not be.
+They should not be.
 Let's fix that.

 ```R
 Exp_table <- Exp_table %>%